-The bare form of a verb, also known as its base form, is its infinitive form without the particle “to.”
+The bare form of a verb, also known as its base form, is its infinitive form without the particle to.
 That’s all.
-In the examples above, the base form of the verb is “rescue.”
+In the examples above, the verb rescue is in its bare form.

 Before we go further into discussing the subjunctive mood, let’s take a step back and talk about grammatical moods as a whole.
 There are three recognized grammatical moods: